SolaceProducts/solace-spring-cloud/README.md

 ## Quickstart Guide

-TODO

-To get started, we need to pull in 2 dependencies:
-1.
-2. `solace-spring-cloud-bom`

-Once these dependencies are declared, we can automatically autowire Solace Spring Cloud beans.

 ### Quickstart Guide - Spring Cloud Version Compatibility

 The `solace-spring-cloud-bom` will guarantee that the versions of the Solace Spring Cloud starters and autoconfigurations are what works with your version of Spring Boot.